fatterx/android_hidden_api/README.md

 This project is the **little trick**.

+## How

+In simple words, we just reverse the Android Team work.

 We mock `ActivityThread.class` and associates as a general 3rd-party library.

 The **key point** is to add this dependency by **compileOnly**.